MuneneCalvin/Dairy-farming-analysis/README.md

         -Farmer can update details(Password,mpesa number,bank details,)

-        -Farmer  can transfer from one coopertaive to another
+        -Farmer  can transfer from one cooperative to another

         -Farmer can access information from the cooperative(change in milk price(kg),input providers available,vet officers active)